riplrt/riplrt.github.io/twitter.md

 ---
 layout: page
-title: @RIPLRT in Twitter
+title: In Twitter
-subtitle: Access and follow here our Twitter posts!
+subtitle: Access and follow our Twitter posts!
 ---

 Access here our post, news, and updates we share with the Twitter community.
 In the RIPLRT Twitter page, we share